 Besides gathering, we also hold activities and create things as media to campaign for inclusive values of humanity and love for everyone, including people with disabilities, and imbed those values to society.

-For example, in Rumah Inklusif, we make Batik Pegon.
+For example, in Rumah Inklusif, we produce Batik Pegon.
 We also have an inclusive financial pool (cooperative) that started because many families with disabilities are in debt.
 We guide them to learn sales and manage money.
 Our revenues, even though there aren’t much, are then put into the communal savings.

 In conclusion, in Rumah Inklusif, we gather, synergize, study the holy book, learn, create, produce, and sell.
 Our Batik Pegon products have often been displayed in many places and events.